MainulDip/EverydayReactJS/Redux-Note.md

 ### Actions with `type` and `payload` + Action Creators:
 An action is a plain JavaScript object that has a `type` field (and optional `payload` field for additional info about the `type` event).

-the type field's signture is `"domain/eventName"` where `domain` is the feature or category that this action belongs to, and the `eventName` is the specific thing that happened.
+the type field's signature is `"domain/eventName"` where `domain` is the feature or category that this action belongs to, and the `eventName` is the specific thing that happened.

 * An `action creator` is a function that creates and returns an action object.
 We typically use these so we don't have to write the action object by hand every time